cristiano-clemente/hashcode/README.md

 The slideshow's total score depends on the score of each transition between slides.

 The score of each transition between slides is the *minimum* of:
-  * the number of common tags between two consecutive slides or
+  * the number of common tags between two consecutive slides
-  * the number of tags that only appear in the first slide or
+  * the number of tags that only appear in the first slide
   * the number of tags that only appear in the second slide

  Each slide consists of: